ps37/hw2/README.md

 e.g: “ws_wireless.xml” file corresponds to the capture file “ws_wireless.pcapng”.
 -These files are given as input to the packet log analyzer program “packet_analysis.py”.

 **All the packet captures and the xml files are submitted using gmail, as the files were too large for git hub submission.
+The files were sent from the email pcsimhadri@uh.edu.
 -Run the program by typing the “make” command.
 The execution takes few minutes to complete!

 -This will generate 6 text(.txt) files.
 Each of them corresponding to each of the 6 packet captures(.pcapng) files. the text files have the same name as the packet captures(.pcapng) with an extension of “_op”.